-Ph.D. in Economics and Masters Degree in Business Administration at the University of Economics and Business Administration, Vienna; Counsel to the Board and Head of Economic Analysis Division at the Oesterreichische Nationalbank (Central Bank of Austria); member of the Monetary Policy Committee of the European System of Central Banks and of the Austrian Fiscal Council; lecturer at the Austrian Academy for Accountants; extended work experience at the European Commission, Brussels, and the European Monetary Institute (forerunner of the European Central Bank), Frankfurt; was awarded the title Professor by the Federal President of Austria in 2019.
+Ph.D. in Economics and Master's Degree in Business Administration at the University of Economics and Business Administration, Vienna; Counsel to the Board and Head of Economic Analysis Division at the Oesterreichische Nationalbank (Central Bank of Austria); member of the Monetary Policy Committee of the European System of Central Banks and expert at the Austrian Fiscal Council; lecturer at the Austrian Academy for Accountants; extended work experience at the European Commission, Brussels, and the European Monetary Institute (forerunner of the European Central Bank), Frankfurt; was awarded the title Professor by the Federal President of Austria in 2019; Secretary General of SUERF - The European Money and Finance Forum and Vice-President of CEBRA - Central Bank Research Association.